Condos In Huntington Beach California

 - Down Payment – the more you put down typically the more you qualify to borrow

-- Debt To Income Ratio – Based on how much of your monthly earnings go towards mortgage.
+- Mortgage payment – Based on how much of your monthly earnings go towards mortgage.
 30% is a good goal

 How Much Should I Borrow